MrHsiehVCS/unit4-pp/README.md

    - Users can choose *Paper* by inputting either *P* or *p*.
    - Users can choose *Scissors* by inputting either *S* or *s*.
    - Users can choose *Any* by inputting either *A* or *a*.
 If a user selects *Any* then a random selection is made for them, the same way it is done for the computer.
-2. Have the computer secretly select one of the three options randomly.
+2. Have the computer secretly select one of the three options, randomly.
-3. Output both selections and if the user wins, loses or ties.
+3. Output both selections and whether the user wins, loses or ties with the computer.
-4. Keep track and display how many times the user has won, lost and tied
+4. Keep track of and display how many times the user has won, lost and tied
 5. Keep playing the game until the user chooses to stop.

 Your output should look like the **Sample Run** below.